-The construction of the first metro line (M2) began in 1991 and the first section between Taksim and Levent 4 was opened after some delay, in September 2000.
-All stations have escalators Istanbul metro (a total of 87 escalators, 16 of them are on Taksim), and lifts, in order to ensure full accessibility for people with disabilities.
-Initially the underground served French 4-car trains (Alstom).
-Istanbul is located in a seismically active area, so the subway was built open way, and according to the project must withstand an earthquake up to 9 points.
+Construction of the first metro line (M2) began in 1991 and the first section between Taksim and 4 Levent was opened after some delays in September 2000.
+All Istanbul metro stations have escalators (a total of 87 escalators, of which 16 are in Taksim) and elevators, in order to ensure full accessibility for the disabled.
+The metro was originally served by French 4-car trains (Alstom).
+Istanbul is located in a seismically active area, so the metro was built in an open way, and according to the project it should withstand an earthquake of up to 9 points.

-By 2015, the existing commuterrailway lines - one on the European side (Sirkeci - Halkali, 27,5 km away, every 20 minutes), and one on the Asian side (Hayderpasa - Gebze, 44 km away, every 20 minutes) will be upgraded, and then linked to the Marmaray tunnel.
-Intercontinental railway tunnel will also be used for long-distance trains.
+By 2015, the existing commuter rail lines - one on the European side (Sirkeci - Halkali, 27.5 km, every 20 min) and one on the Asian side (Hayderpasa - Gebze, 44 km, every 20 min) will be upgraded and then connected with the Marmaray tunnel.
+The intercontinental railway tunnel will also be used for long-distance trains.

-Istanbul Metro stations are similar, although the colors in the design of each station is different. platform length is 180 m.
+Istanbul metro stations are similar, although the colors of each station are different.
+Platforms length is 180 m.

-Istanbul metro is open from 6:00 to 24:00.
-Depending on the time of day and the line intervals of trains vary from 4.5 minutes to 5-15 peak at another time.
+Istanbul Metro operates from 6:00 to 24:00.
+Depending on the line and time of day, train intervals range from 4-5 minutes during peak hours to 5-15 minutes at other times.

-How to get to the metro of Istanbul as otherpublic transport (bus, tram, boat and funicular) you can pay a one-time plastic tokens or cards.
-Directions to Istanbulkart card will be cheaper, but for the card you have to pay.
+Travel on the Istanbul metro as for other types of public transport (bus, tram, boat and funicular) can be paid for with one-time plastic tokens or cards.
+Traveling with the Istanbulkart card will be cheaper, but you have to pay for the card itself.

 - Istanbul metro map